Bin-Huang/newc/README.md

 **It dont't need manual installation and other dependency**.

-It works anywhere there is a GO runtime and network, which means it don't broke the work of other people who don't have installed this tool in collaboration.
+It works anywhere there is a GO runtime and network.
+It don't broke the work of other people who don't have installed this tool in collaboration.